-The Center for Global Education organized its first short-term travel seminar to Namibia and South Africa in 1990, and have led over 50 short-term programs since that time.
-The Center established an undergraduate semester program in Namibia in 1994, and at that time acquired an office and guesthouse in Windhoek.
-CGE was the first U.S. educational organization to have a permanent presence in Namibia.
-The longevity of our relationships with a wide range of community members is a unique feature of our travel seminars in Southern Africa, and contributes to the excellence of our programs in these countries.
+CGE organized its first short-term travel seminar to Namibia and South Africa in 1990 and we have led over 50 short-term programs since that time.
+CGE established an undergraduate semester program in Namibia in 1994, which led to the acquisition of an office and study cetner in Windhoek.
+CGE was the first US educational organization to have a permanent presence in Namibia.
+The longevity of our relationships with a wide range of community members is a unique feature of our travel seminars in Southern Africa and contributes to the excellence of our programs in these countries.

 Possible Program Themes

 - Race relations

 - Meet with organizations that dealt with human rights during the liberation struggle

 - Meet with SWAPO Party representatives as well as members of opposition political parties

 - Visit the Cheetah Conservation Fund

 - Travel to Etosha National Park

 - Visit the Council of Churches to discuss the role of the church in nation-building and healing from apartheid